 Dr. Tuninetti’s research activities focus on network information theory, which deals with the fundamental limits on information flow in networks and optimal coding techniques and protocols that achieve these limits.
 A major thrust of her recent research is on cache-aided networks; distributed coded computing; coded data shuffling; pliable, decentralized and secure index coding; and low-latency high-reliability communications.
 Her research also has explored the theoretical foundations of wireless communication (cooperative and cognitive interference networks, asynchronous massive access IoT systems, and optimal design of coexisting digital communication systems and sensing radar systems) and practical implementation of an on-demand closed-loop feedback-controlled Deep Brain Stimulator (DBS) for patients with pathological tremor (i.e., Parkinson’s Disease and Essential Tremor).

-Dr. Tuninetti is a senior member of the IEEE (Institute of Electrical and Electronics Engineers).
+Dr. Tuninetti is a fellow of the IEEE (Institute of Electrical and Electronics Engineers).
 She has served in editorial roles for IEEE Transactions on Transactions on Information Theory, IEEE Transactions on Wireless Communications, IEEE Communications Letters, IEEE Information Theory Society Newsletter, and Elsevier’s Computer Communications Journal.
 She was a member of the organizing and program committees of several past IEEE conferences, such as the IEEE International Symposium on Information Theory (ISIT), IEEE Information Theory Workshop (ITW), and IEEE International Conference on Communications (ICC).